 The message has been clear.
 Change is needed to ensure The New Zealand Curriculum:

-• honours our obligations to Te Tiriti o Waitangi
+• gives effect to Te Tiriti o Waitangi

 • is inclusive,